 You, the injured party, may not have the resources available to hire an attorney, yet the insurance company has access to its huge legal team to represent their case.
 It is simply not fair.

-Working on a contingency basis not only provides everyone with access to quality New Jersey personal injury lawyers, but it also provides Rosengard Law Group with an incentive to FIGHT FOR MAXIMUM COMPENSATION AND WIN your case.
+Working on a contingency basis not only gives you access to an experienced personal injury lawyer in NJ, but it also provides Rosengard Law Group with an incentive to FIGHT FOR MAXIMUM COMPENSATION AND WIN your case.

-What Are The Most Common Types Of NJ Injury Cases?
+What Are The Most Common Types Of Injury Cases?

 Motor Vehicle Accidents – Including Commercial Vehicles